 - Project meets local community’s long held desire for high quality, free public use, bike optimized natural surface trails.

-- Project has strong, committed partners led by Georgia Cycling Association and MTB Atlanta.
-Additional partners are in place and enthusiastic.
+- Project has strong, committed partners led by Georgia Cycling Association.

-- The site will be available for use for local cross country and mountain bike teams for training.
+- The park is available for use for local cross country and mountain bike teams for training.

-- SE Trust has demonstrated its ability to create high quality nature parks quickly and cost effectively.
+- SE Trust has demonstrated its ability to create high quality nature parks.